-Twelve technical experts in the field of sustainable development were chosen to meet and recommend the best existing green building standard to apply to HTF projects.
+Twelve technical experts in sustainable development were chosen to meet and recommend the best existing green building standard to apply to HTF projects.
 They chose Green Communities™, developed by Enterprise Community Partners, because of its focus on direct benefit to low-income tenants, its specificity and detail about what is required, its flexibility when modified, the willingness of its creators to allow the state to own and control the standard, and its reasonable documentation and process cost.
-Modifications were needed in order to accommodate the diversity of projects that are funded by the HTF and to focus the criteria on building practices, codes (particularly the Washington State Energy Code, WSEC), and the climate in Washington State.
-The result was ESDS v1.0, which was published in the spring of 2007.
+Modifications were needed to accommodate the diversity of projects funded by the HTF and to focus the criteria on building practices, codes (particularly the Washington State Energy Code, WSEC), and the climate in Washington State.
+The result was ESDS v1.0, published in the spring of 2007.

 Subsequent modifications and corrections have been posted as issues have arisen, but the publication of entirely new Versions has been tied to the state Code cycle and the publication of new versions of the Enterprise Green Communities standard (EGC).
-Hence, Version 1.0 of Evergreen (which went into effect on July 1 of 2008) was based on the original EGC published in 2005, modified as necessary to reflect the 2008 WSEC.
+Hence, Version 1.0 of Evergreen (which went into effect on July 1, 2008) was based on the original EGC published in 2005, modified as necessary to reflect the 2008 WSEC.
 This was repeated for ESDS v2 (EGC 2011/WSEC 2009) and ESDS v3 (EGC 2015/WSEC 2015), and now for v4 (EGC 2020/WSEC 2018).
-In each case, a panel of stakeholders that included architects, developers, funders, and providers was convened to discuss proposed inclusions, modifications and deletions.
+In each case, a panel of stakeholders, including architects, developers, funders, and providers, was convened to discuss proposed inclusions, modifications and deletions.

 Updating to v4.0